PhilippGawlik/naive_langguesser/README.markdown

 # Naive Language Guesser

-Predict the language of a text by ngram-based probability distributions (models).
+Predict the language of a text by using ngram-based probability distributions (models).
 Do so by generating some language models from language text example files with the ``model`` command.
 Subsequently apply the generated language models to an unclassified text artifact by using the ``guess`` command.
 The outcome will rank the existing language models from the most likely fit for the artifact in descending order.

 ## Todo